vanshtibrewal/vanshtibrewal/README.md

 <div align="center">
   Hi!
-I'm a CS major at Caltech passionate about AI and Programming!<br>
+I'm a CS major at Caltech passionate about AI research and software engineering!<br>
 </div>